 70. Interlocking Modular

 A highly complex layout, the interlocking modular pattern involves 49 tiles per motif.
 The number of tiles, as well as the fact that they’re on the larger side (the smallest is 10 x 10), means you’d best reserve this pattern for very large floor spaces.

 Tile borders are great for adding visual interest, differentiating certain spaces in your home, and creating a unique focal point.

 People also often use tile borders to create “rug” floor tile patterns.
 The tile rug pattern creates the illusion of a rug in tile flooring.

-The diamond rug floor tile pattern is the most popular.
-This design inserts a bordered diamond grid into the surrounding tile pattern (usually a basic straight grid) to resemble a rug.
+The diamond rug tile pattern is the most popular.
+This design inserts a bordered diamond grid into the surrounding tile patterns (usually a basic straight grid) to resemble a rug.
 Consider using the tile rug floor tile pattern for entryways to mark the change from outdoor to indoor space, as well as hallways and living rooms.